wooseoklee4/AP-BSN/src/datahandler/prepare_dataset.md

 │  │  │  ├─ RN
 ```

-To prepare (crop image) above datasets, you should run below scripts:
+To prepare (save cropped images into `prep` folder) DND, SIDD, NIND datasets, you should run below scripts:

 ```
 # Default patch size is 512x512 with 128 overlapping